 When you put in a hearing aid, the last thing you expect to hear is nothing.
-Luckily, there are some simple reasons why this might occur, and easy solutions you can try at home.
+Luckily, some simple reasons might occur and easy solutions you can try at home.
 Here are a few things to check.

 - Make sure it’s turned on- This is an easy mistake to make, as you’re getting used to wearing hearing aids.
-Not only can you forget to turn it on, but it can also get switched off by accident while you’re moving it around.
+You cannot only forget to turn it on, but it can also get switched off by accident while you’re moving it around.
 Double-check that it’s turned on and give it another try.

 - Adjust the volume- Play around with different volumes to find your ideal setting.
 Then make sure your volume didn’t get switched to a lower setting when you were putting it in.

-- Clean the tube- Make sure there’s nothing clogging the receiver tube, and follow manufacturer’s instructions to clean it out if it is, or stop by and let us help.
+- Clean the tube- Ensure nothing is clogging the receiver tube, follow the manufacturer’s instructions to clean it out if it is, or stop by and let us help.